IR Spectrometer System

 Quick Summary

-The National Institute of Standards and Technology (NIST), under the Department of Commerce, is seeking quotations for a portable, mid-IR Spectrometer System.
-This Combined Synopsis/Solicitation aims to procure equipment essential for advancing semiconductor manufacturing and metrology.
-Quotations are due April 6, 2026, by 4:00 PM ET.
+The National Institute of Standards and Technology (NIST), under the Department of Commerce, is soliciting quotations for an IR Spectrometer System.
+This procurement aims to advance semiconductor manufacturing by providing reliable material properties for modeling and improved high-yield processing.
+The opportunity is competed on the open market.
+Quotations are due by April 15, 2026, at 4:00 PM ET.

 - Detector Sensitivity: 130k counts/(ms µw)